 This page is intended as a general guide to help those who may have recently acquired a Bongo, or are simply not familiar with some of its features, or locations of items.
 My own Bongo is diesel, but many of the items are similarly located in both petrol and diesel models.
 (For additional advice, join the national facebook group, where members will happily answer any questions).

-Regardless of whether you buy a petrol or diesel Bongo, you’re going to be looking at similar fuel consumption – roughly an average of 30 miles per gallon, give or take a couple of miles in either direction.
+Regardless of whether you buy a petrol or diesel Bongo, you’re going to be looking at fuel consumption around 22 to 30 miles per gallon, depending on 2L, V6 or Diesel 2.5TD, give or take a couple of miles in either direction.
 Converting to LPG won’t change the consumption, but it will be cheaper to buy LPG than petrol.
 Having said this, a good LPG conversion could cost around £1,200 to £2,000 and you have to consider how much fuel you could buy with that money.
 If you want LPG, I suggest buying a van with it already fitted and paid for by someone else.
 (Just check it has been installed by a reputable LPG company and has a certificate).
+See more on fuel consumption here.

 Starting – Petrol or Diesel